-We have gathered together information on this web page about the Crown Street building to help in providing some clarity about matters relating to the history of the land and ownership and also what that means for any future decisions about the Crown Street.
+We have gathered together information on this web page about the Crown Street building to help provide some clarity about matters relating to the history of the land and ownership and also what that means for any future decisions about the Crown Street building.

 Crown Street library opened in 1885 following a bequest of £10,000 which had been left in the will [pdf document] of a local benefactor, Edward Pease who died in 1880.